gsbm/web-avant-gardes/README.md

 <br>

 An huge thank for all thoses websites hunters !
-> *Sometimes, we find the rare pearl when we aren't looking for.*
+> *Often, we find the rare pearl when we aren't looking for.*